shakyasam2409/CA_project/README.md

 We have implemented the following instructions Instruction Description

-ADD         Addition
-ADDI        Add Immediate
-SUB         Subtraction
-LW          Load word
+1. Load Instructions -  LW - Load word

-SW          Store Word
+2. Store Instructions - SW - Store Word

-JALR        Jump and Link Register
-JAL         Jump and Link
+3. Shift Instructions - SLL - Shift Logical left, SRA - Shift Right Arithmetic

+4. Ari;thmetic Instructions - ADD – Addition, ADDI - Add Immediate, SUB – Subtraction, LUI - Load Upper Immediate

+5. Logical Instructions –  XOR – XOR, OR – OR, AND - AND

-BEQ         Branch Equal to
-BNE         Branch Not equal to
-BLT         Branch Less than
-BGE         Branch greater than equal
+6. Branch Instructions – BEQ - Branch Equal to, BNE - Branch Not equal to, BLT - Branch Less than, BGE - Branch greater than equal

-LUI         Load Upper Immediate
-AND         AND
-OR          OR
-XOR         XOR
-SLL         Shift Logical left
-SRA         Shift Right Arithmetic
+7. Jump and Link Instructions - JALR - Jump and Link Register, JAL - Jump and Link

-the assembler gives a 32 bit binary instruction which is input to the simulator.
+The Assembler gives a 32-bit binary instruction which is given as input to the simulator.

 The simulator decodes and then execute the instruction.
 It has a main memory as wll as l1 level cache.